MartijnC-dnd/Eberron_Startspeler/docs/adventuring-party/orwin.md

 *Knowledge, law, magic, power, spirit, oracle, spell*

 **Aureon** is the legitimate neutral deity of knowledge and magic.
 He is the brother of **Onatar**, the husband of **Boldrei** and the origin of the **Shadow**.
 His domains are Knowledge, Law and Magic, and his weapon of choice is the Quartermaster Staff.

+## Ending

+Died to **Grilsha** by lightning bolt.
+Got resurrected, decided to stop the quest due to hardship and goes to report back to House d'Sivis.